Kyle Weiland

 Kyle Edward Weiland (born September 12, 1986) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Boston Red Sox and Houston Astros.

 Career

+Boston Red Sox

 Weiland attended the University of Notre Dame, where he played for the Notre Dame Fighting Irish baseball team.
 In 2007, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
 He was drafted by the Red Sox in the 3rd round of the 2008 Major League Baseball draft.